imf-uham/DMDU_North_Sea/Scripts/ReadMe.txt

 run four times to cover the two different harvest strategies (constant catch, constant harvest rate) and the two different functional types of the SR relationship (Ricker and Beverton-Holt); to this end, some sections of the script need to be commented or uncommented.
+An additional file runs the model with zero catch or zero harvest rate, but with the same set of random uncertain parameters as generated in the above model script.

 "Feature_Scoring_Annotated.py" conducts a feature-scoring analysis, i.e. step (i) of the analyses of model output noted above.
 This script should be run in interactive mode (e.g. in IDE Spyder).